 keytool -import \ -trustcacerts -alias intermediate -file my-intermediate-cert.crt -keystore contrast.jks

-Notice here that the alias used is the same in all examples above, specifically the Certificate Signing Request example.
+The alias used is the same in all of the previous examples, specifically for CSR.
 The my-ca-signed-cert.crt is what you should receive in response to a CSR.

 keytool -import \ -trustcacerts -alias teamserver -file my-ca-signed-cert.crt -keystore contrast.jks

-When debugging your keystore and client connections, it is helpful to match fingerprints between client and server.
+When debugging your KeyStore and client connections, it's helpful to match fingerprints between client and server.

 keytool -list \ -keystore contrast.jks